teventov5/D-T-VideoGame-Store/README.md

 D&T Video Games store is a project for learning purposes.
-It
-                    doesnt have any real users (yet) and there still is work to be done. hopefully with the knowledge we have been acquiring the sky is the limit :) We’ve taken our passion for games and created a site that puts gamers first.
+We’ve taken our passion for games and created a site that puts gamers first. this project is a React Ecommerce site.
+The backend written in C# (.Net) with restAPI and customed procedures to for "crud" any database data.
+The database for this project is microsoft SQL server.

+Demo video of this project is avalible in this project reopsitory.